Omega-3 Fatty Acids and Blood Pressure

 Sources of omega-6 fatty acids

-Arachidonic acid is found especially in animal fats, muscle meat and offal, eggs (especially the yolk) and milk fat.
+Arachidonic acid is found especially in animal fats, muscle meat and offal, eggs (especially in the yolk) and milk fat.

 Gamma-linolenic acid is found in pomegranate seeds and hemp oil.